AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/line.md

 >[!TIP]
 >
->It is recommended that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
-If you need to include future dates however, remove zeroes from the data to prevent skewing for those days.
-To do this, go to the visualization's data source table, then choose your metric column > Column Settings > Interpret zero as no value.)
+>We recommend that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
+If you need to include future dates, however, remove zeroes from the data to prevent skewing for those days.
+To do this, go to the visualization's data source table and choose your metric column.
+Then go to [!UICONTROL Column Settings] and check **[!UICONTROL Interpret zero as no value]**.)

 ![Linear trendline](assets/show-linear-trendline.png)